acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     Setup configuration for radar loop pattern measurements.

 The radiation pattern of the integrated antennas will be affected by anything that is put on top of the sensor as a cover.
-The transmission through a material is given by 1-γ, where γ is the reflectivity calculated in Equation 3.
+The transmission through a material is given by 1-:math:`\gamma`, where :math:`\gamma` is the reflectivity calculated in Equation 3.
 Hence, materials with low reflectivity are good materials to use as a cover on top of the sensor, plastic is a good choice and the sensor is not sensitive to the color of the material.
 Figure 21 shows the measured Radar loop pattern for 3 different scenarios, plastic (ABS), gorilla glass (GorillaGlass) and free space (FS).
 To further optimize the cover integration the thickness of the material should be considered.
-One can also use a layered cover which uses materials of different ε for optimum matching to the medium in which the signal is going to propagate or even to increase the directivity, as shown in Figure 21, where the beam width has been decreased by adding material on top of the sensor.
+One can also use a layered cover which uses materials of different :math:`\varepsilon` for optimum matching to the medium in which the signal is going to propagate or even to increase the directivity, as shown in Figure 21, where the beam width has been decreased by adding material on top of the sensor.
 More information on the EM integration aspects can be found in “Electromagnetic Integration - Basic Guidelines” document available at `developer.acconeer.com <https://developer.acconeer.com>`_.

 .. _fig_h_plan_pattern: